PhapaleSai/Jenkins_test/README.md

 If you **Stop/Start EC2 instance**, public IP changes.
 When that happens, update IP in:

-1. GitHub Webhook → Payload URL
+1. GitHub Webhook → Payload URL change IP:8080 with new IP
 2. Go in Manage Jenkins -> Seeting -> last you will see Publish over SSH → change  Hostname(old IP) to new one .

 ---